jcornaz/autorel/README.md

 # The list of hooks `autorel` will invoke in case of a new release.
-# They must all be `sh` command lines. (more interpreters may eventually be supported in the future)
+# They must all be valid `sh` command lines. (more shells may eventually be supported in the future)
-# All occurrences of "{version}" will be replaced by the version being released.
+# All occurrences of "{{version}}" will be replaced by the version being released.
 #
 # No hook is registered by default
 hooks:
   verify: # Last chance to verify everything is ready to be published
     - echo Verify {{version}}

   prepare: # Prepare the release.
-Search-and-replace strings in README and docs for example.
     - echo Prepare {{version}}

   publsh: # Actually publish the release.